Professor by special appointment in Telecommunications and Technology Law

-As of November 2013, Serge Gijrath has been working as a professor by special appointment in Telecommunications Law (0,2 FTE).
+As of November 2013, Serge Gijrath has been working as a professor by special appointment in Telecommunications and Technology Law.

 Joint Chair in Telecommunications Law: Serge Gijrath and Gera van Duijvenvoorde

-As of November 2013, Serge Gijrath has been working as a professor by special appointment in Telecommunications Law (0,2 FTE).
+As of November 2013 Serge Gijrath has been working as a professor by special appointment in Telecommunications and Technology Law.
 He was appointed by the “Stichting Telecommunicatierecht”.
-Serge combines his part-time appointment with a job as a lawyer at the law firm C- Legal in Amsterdam.
-C- Legal has granted him dispensation for one day a week during his part-time appointment at the University.

-After his studies in Law and a master in international law and international relations at the University of Amsterdam (1988), Serge Gijrath received an advanced master’s degree in Comparative, European and International Law gedaan aan het European University Institute (1989).
+After his studies in Law and a master in international law and international relations at the University of Amsterdam (1988), Serge Gijrath received an advanced master’s degree in Comparative, European and International Law at the European University Institute (1989).
 In that year, he also received a fellowship for the Salzburg Seminar.
 In 1991 he completed the mandatory training for attorneys.
 In 2006 he defended his dissertation on 'Interconnection Regulation and Contract Law' at the University of Tilburg.

 Research areas and interests

-Telecommunications law with particular emphasis on international and European telecommunications law, and the areas of interoperability, innovation & standardisation, and information and network security.
-Electronic commerce, with emphasis on electronic contracting; ICT and telecommunications disputes.
+Technology Law, with emphasis on big data, AI and the interface with private law; telecommunications law with particular emphasis on international and European telecommunications law and the interface with administrative law; specific areas: interoperability, innovation & standardization, and information and network security.
+Electronic commerce and digital platform regulation, with emphasis on electronic contracting; ICT and telecommunications disputes.